 When will the CDC approve other vaccines (Moderna, Johnson &Johnson) for adolescents?

 Dr. Berry: For adolescents age 12 and up, Moderna has completed a study of their mRNA vaccine in 12-17-year-old children that reportedly showed high efficacy, good immune responses, and no significant safety concerns.
-An Emergency Use Authorization (EUA) application to the Food and Drug Administration is anticipated.
+An Emergency Use Authorization (EUA) application to the Food and Drug Administration has been submitted.

 The Novavax vaccine, which is a protein subunit vaccine, is currently being tested in 12- to 17-year-old adolescents, including at the University of Maryland School of Medicine.
-The Johnson & Johnson vaccine is being tested in 12- to 17-year-olds in Spain and the United Kingdom, with plans to expand testing in the United States.
+The Johnson & Johnson vaccine is being tested in 12- to 17-year-olds in Spain and the United Kingdom and a number of other countries, with plans to expand testing in the United States.

 When will vaccines be authorized for babies and children 6 months – 11 years old?

 Dr. Berry: For children, Pfizer and Moderna are currently testing their mRNA vaccines in younger children.
-The University of Maryland School of Medicine is conducting the pediatric Moderna trial and has been vaccinating children as young as 2 years old, with plans to vaccinate children as young as 6 months old.
+The University of Maryland School of Medicine is conducting the pediatric Moderna trial and has been vaccinating children as young as 6 months old.